tahayvr/matte-black-zed/README.md

 ## Matte Black – Zed Theme

-A dark theme with a tang.
+A low-distraction dark theme for Zed.

 Matte Black is a crisp, low-distraction dark theme for Zed.
 It’s built from a minimal black base with warm, analogous accents for focus.